Michigan Teacher of the Year

 Nominate a Teacher

 Excellence in teaching deserves to be recognized.
 Know of a great candidate for the Michigan Teacher of the Year or want to become one yourself?
-For the 2026-27 award, the nomination cycle will begin in September 2025.
-Find the online nomination form and other information at the Michigan Department of Education.
-Meemic has sponsored the Michigan Teacher of the Year award since 2007.
+For the 2027-28 award, find the online nomination form and other information at the Michigan Department of Education.
+Meemic and The Meemic Foundation have sponsored the Michigan Teacher of the Year award since 2007.